Cyber-Fusion/ayg_isaac_lab/README.md

 Ayg Isaac Lab is a fork of [Isaac Lab](https://isaac-sim.github.io/IsaacLab) that is tailored for training the Ayg robot.

+A guide on how to use Isaac Lab for RL is available in [guide.md](guide.md).

 ## Table of Contents

 - [Ayg Isaac Lab](#ayg-isaac-lab)